-Challenge students to write a 30-second speech aimed at persuading their friends to try one of the green tips in the magazine, such as buying used or switching from bottled water to tap.
+Have students write a oneminute speech aimed at persuading an audience of their peers to try one of the green tips suggested in the magazine.
 Students should support their argument with evidence from the text, as well as their own ideas.
-Have them make their speech in a small group.
+Next, have students make their speech in a small group.
 Remind them to speak clearly and maintain eye contact.
-After each speech, they should discuss: What makes the speech persuasive to young people?
-What might make it more persuasive?
+After each speech, students should discuss: What makes the speech persuasive to young people?
+What might make the speech more persuasive?

 FINANCIAL-LITERACY STANDARDS ADDRESSED Grades K-12 II.
 Buying Goods and Services III.
-Saving COMMON CORE STATE STANDARDS ADDRESSED Grade 4 RI.4.1, RI.4.2, RI.4.5, RI.4.8, W.4.1, SL.4.1, SL.4.4
+Saving COMMON CORE STATE STANDARDS ADDRESSED Grade 5 RI.5.1, RI.5.2, RI.5.5, RI.5.8, W.5.1, SL.5.1, SL.5.4